Fuck Facebook2 min read

-Your data is a gold mine and these platforms are the surveyors.
+Your data is a gold mine and these platforms are the prospectors.

 During the ensuing years though, my resentment grew towards these types of platforms.
 I started to find them insidious, invasive and hostile towards my right to privacy.
 The quality of the communities diminished greatly, now it’s more about pushing thinly veiled advertisements through “influencers” and getting the most likes.